 Use our promo code PLAYUSA20 to take advantage of our exclusive bonus offer.
 All new customers receive 20 free Instant Keno games plus qualify for a $100 deposit bonus.

 When you sign up for an account with the Michigan online lottery, you can take advantage of certain special promotional offers.
-Using the Michigan online lottery promo code of PLAYUSA will get you 10 free games!
+Using the Michigan online lottery promo code of PLAYUSA20 will get you 20 free Instant Keno games!
 In order to take advantage of this promo code, be sure to click on this link before setting up your account.
-And don’t forget to use the promo code PLAYUSA.
+And don’t forget to use the promo code PLAYUSA20.